Carry On Henry: Plot

 The film opens with a passage, which states:

 This film is based on a recently discovered manuscript by one William Cobbler, which reveals that Henry VIII did in fact have two more wives.
 Although it was first thought that Cromwell originated the story, it is now known to be definitely all Cobbler's... from beginning to end.

 Henry VIII has his wife beheaded, and immediately marries Marie of Normandy.
 The union was arranged at the behest of the bumbling Cardinal Wolsey, who selected Marie because she is the favourite cousin of King Francis I of France.
 Before the marriage can be consummated, Marie eats a clove of garlic, claiming it is a Normandy tradition to eat garlic before coitus.
 Henry is repulsed by the smell and leaves.
 Marie receives amorous advances from Henry's attaché Sir Roger de Lodgerley, which she accepts.

 Henry is keen to be rid of Marie and seizes the opportunity to divorce her when he discovers she is pregnant with Lodgerley's child.
 He imprisons her in the Tower of London and commands Thomas Cromwell to obtain a confession of paternity from Lodgerley.
-Marie convinces Wolsey to send for the French ambassador, who tells Henry that Francis I is so thrilled with the successful marriage that he will give England ten thousand gold pieces.
+Marie convinces Wolsey to send for the French ambassador, who tells Henry that Francis I is so thrilled with the successful marriage that he will give England fifty thousand gold pieces.
 This, and the fear that the ambassador will discover Marie's imprisonment, convinces Henry to release Marie; he commands Cromwell to force a retraction of Lodgerley's confession.

 Soon afterwards, Henry meets the beautiful Bettina, the daughter of the Earl of Bristol (a punning reference to Bristols).
 Enamoured, Henry renews his attempt to divorce Marie just as Lodgerley signs his retraction, again imprisoning Marie in the Tower.
 Henry comes so close to achieving the divorce that he sends Bettina to the bridal bedchamber.
 The handsome King Francis of France arrives on a surprise visit and finds Bettina; finding her to be a suitable wife, he asks Henry if he can marry her.
 Henry realises that the only way to avoid war with France is to consent.
 Henry arranges for Cromwell and Wolsey to be executed as a result of their supposed inaction.

 Charmed by Henry's loyalty, Marie announces that she loves him and goes into labour.
 Despite not being the biological father, Henry is moved by the birth of the child and promises to serve as a faithful husband and father, though he immediately meets Catherine Howard and resolves to marry her.
 He rushes to stop the execution of Cromwell and Wolsey, begging for their help in divorcing Marie and ensuring marriage with Howard, but both men cry out 'Carry on, executioner!
-Carry on!', deciding they would rather be beheaded than face an even crueller punishment from King Francis, whilst Henry watches astonished.
+Carry on!', deciding they would rather be beheaded than be part of anymore of Henry's schemes that would get them in further trouble, whilst Henry watches astonished.